Sarcos Robotics raises $40 million to develop an exoskeleton for industrial applications

 Sarcos spun out from the University of Utah in 1983 and for years operated as a bioengineering research institution.
 By 2000, the lab had expanded into segments like animated film props, prostheses, and human-computer interfaces.
 A DARPA grant to develop a military exoskeleton steered Sarcos toward defense applications.
 After DARPA accepted Sarcos’ proposal in 2006, the company began developing prototypes and contracted with the U.S. Navy to pilot salvage robots.

-Raytheon bought Sarcos in November 2007 for an undisclosed sum, and from 2007 to 2014 Sarcos operated as Ratheyon’s robotics division focused on technologies for governmental use.
+Raytheon bought Sarcos in November 2007 for an undisclosed sum, and from 2007 to 2014 Sarcos operated as Raytheon’s robotics division focused on technologies for governmental use.
 The company remained a division of Raytheon until 2015, when Sarcos president and entrepreneur Ben Wolff led a group that acquired the business with venture capital backing.

-Sarcos claims past customers include NASA, the Department of Homeland Security; Fortune 100 companies like AT&T, Boeing, Ford, Merck, and Xerox PARC; and universities like MIT and Carnegie Mellon.
+Sarcos claims past customers include NASA; the Department of Homeland Security; Fortune 100 companies like AT&T, Boeing, Ford, Merck, and Xerox PARC; and universities like MIT and Carnegie Mellon.
 The company retains a defense division called Sarcos Defense — led by ex-military personnel — that works with the U.S. Department of Defense and other federal, state, local, and international government agencies on research, development, and deployment.

 Guardian robots